Fiserv/Commerce-Hub/docs/In-Person/Integrations/Tap-to-Pay.md

 tags: [In-Person, Card Present, Encrypted Payments, Tap to Pay, Apple, Mobile, Wallet, Contactless]
 ---

-# Apple Tap to Pay
+# Tap to Pay on iPhone

-[Apple Pay Tap to Pay](?path=https://developer.apple.com/tap-to-pay/) allows merchant's to accept contactless payments using a [supported iPhone](https://register.apple.com/tap-to-pay-on-iphone/faq) or a partner-enabled iOS app.
+[Tap to Pay on iPhone](?path=https://developer.apple.com/tap-to-pay/) allows merchant's to accept contactless payments using a [supported iPhone](https://register.apple.com/tap-to-pay-on-iphone/faq) or a partner-enabled iOS app.
 Tap to Pay allows the merchant's app to accept payments from contactless credit or debit cards, Apple Pay, Apple Watch, and smartphones with other digital wallets.
 No additional hardware is required to accept contactless payments through Tap to Pay on iPhone, so merchant's can accept payments from anywhere.

 ### How it Works ????